Last updated on February 10, 2026

 Lifelink doesn’t really have a place in strategies outside of Commander.
 It’s usually used to add to other cards and strategies, but even in most of its uses, it’d be better to use single shot lifegain spells like Weather the Storm.

-Commander is probably the best place for lifelink strategies, where the top commanders for it are Liesa, Shroud of Dusk and Trelasarra, Moon Dancer.
+Commander is probably the best place for lifelink strategies; a mono-white commander could work, but the top commanders for it are Liesa, Shroud of Dusk and Trelasarra, Moon Dancer.
 Even those decks use other cards to gain life and lifelink is only dotted around in a few cards.
 Even though Liesa is an amazing commander for lifegain, the strategies in that deck are more centered around other cards and mechanics with lifelink being secondary.

 Wrap Up